What parent hasn’t longed for an electric pushchair, when they’ve been battling with a steep hill pushing along a fully loaded buggy?

 How much does it cost?

-Expect to see the e-Priam on sale for upwards of £965 when it launches later this year.
+Expect to see the e-Priam on sale for upwards of £965 when it launches in July.

 New updates to the original Priam include leather detailing on the handlebar and the option for a rose gold chassis – if you’re willing to pay out a few hundred pounds extra.